-ITU-T E.164-number for geographic areas.
+NOTE - National and international prefixes are not part of the international E.164-number for geographic areas.

-Figure 1 - International ITU-T E.164-number structure for geographic areas
+Figure 1/E.164 - International E.164-number structure for geographic areas

-6.2.2 The international ITU-T E.164-number for global services (Figure 2) is composed of decimal digits arranged in two fields.
-The international service number code fields are the 3-digit country code for global services and the global subscriber number (GSN) that can vary depending on the specific service.
+6.2.2 The international E.164-number for global services (Figure 2) is composed of decimal digits that vary depending on the specific service.
+The international service number code fields are the 3-digit country code for global services and the Global Subscriber Number (GSN).

-Figure 2 shows the international ITU-T E.164-number structure for global services.
-The use of this format is service specific and is dependent on the numbering requirements as detailed in the appropriate Recommendation, e.g., [ITU-T E.169], Application of Recommendation E.164 numbering plan for universal international numbers for international telecommunications services using country codes for global services.
+Figure 2 shows the international E.164-number structure for global services.
+The use of this format is service specific and is dependent on the numbering requirements as detailed in the appropriate Recommendation, e.g., ITU-T Rec.
+E.169 - Application of Recommendation E.164 numbering plan for universal international freephone numbers for international freephone service.